Christmas in the Grenadines

 22 December 2017 – MayreauArrival 22/12/2017 early morning.
 Departure 22/12/2017 late afternoon.

-Among the string of paradisiac islands with their white sandy beaches that form the Saint Vincent and the Grenadines archipelago, Mayreau is the smallest.
+Among the string of paradisiac islands with their sandy beaches that form the Saint Vincent and the Grenadines archipelago, Mayreau is the smallest.
 Its peaceful and idyllic atmosphere, far from the madding crowd, invites you to relax.
-Onshore, make the most of a shaded and fully equipped beach, from where you’ll be able to set off snorkelling to explore superb coral gardens overflowing with life and colour.
+On shore, enjoy a shaded and fully equipped beach from which to go snorkelling if you’d like to observe the colourful fish around the coral sitting at the foot of the rocks that stretch across the bay.

 23 December 2017 – Saint George'sArrival 23/12/2017 early morning.
 Departure 23/12/2017 late evening.